tommyheg/mockdraft/README.md

 pick available.
 Use adp and standard deviations to run simulations for the user pick.
-This works by running separate simulations for the next X players and returning the one with the best average adp.
+This works by running separate simulations for the next X players (maybe the players on the user's queue?) and returning the one with the best average adp.
 Simulations work recursively (this would be exponential so whatever is done calculation wise must be trivial).